Couple Has Lived in Georgia For Over A Year — They Still Don’t Know About The ‘Stone Stairs Of Death’

-There are no reported deaths directly tied to Savannah's infamous 'Stone Stairs of Death.'
-However, they prove to be hazardous, which is why the historic stairs are affixed with a bright yellow warning.
+There are no reported deaths directly tied to Savannah's infamous "Stone Stairs of Death."
+However, they often prove to be hazardous, which is why these historic stairs are affixed with a bright yellow warning.

 @marie_obviously/TikTokA couple living in Savannah, Georgia, stands at the top of the infamous “Stone Stairs of Death.”

-On the riverfront of Savannah, Georgia, there is a set of steep stairs nicknamed the “Stone Stairs of Death.”
-A couple who has lived in the area for over a year is bringing viral attention to the flight of steps after pondering the warning sign’s purpose.
+On the riverfront in Savannah, Georgia, there is a set of steep stairs nicknamed the “Stone Stairs of Death.”
+A couple who has lived in the area for more than a year is now bringing viral attention to this flight of steps after pondering the purpose of its warning sign.

-In a short TikTok posted by @marie_obviously, a man encounters a steep set of stairs with a warning sign affixed to them: “Historic steps, use at own risk.”
+In a short TikTok posted by @marie_obviously, a man encounters a steep set of stairs with a warning sign nearby: “Historic steps, use at own risk.”
 The couple doesn’t understand why an otherwise innocuous set of outdoor stairs has a bright yellow warning sign affixed to them.

 Their video has been watched 2.1 million times.